So you need some sunroom ideas on a budget, eh? We did too! We built our sunroom on a budget of $15,000 all-in: here’s how we did it.

 |Garage Doors||$2,604||Would've spent more here in hindsight for double-pane glass.|

 It’s been two years since we finished it.
 Since then we’ve hosted countless dinners, hangouts, and even a wedding right here on these vinyl-plank floors.
 I have a rolling standing desk out there, and our dog sits on her bed and stares at squirrels all day (and did we mention we added a dog door?
 Sanity saving in itself right there).
 It might just be the best money we’ve spent in a long while.
 It’s given us an al fresco place to dine and hang—and who knew this design would be so Covid-approved?

 If you’re embarking on a building or renovation project, I hope this can be a frame of reference and inspiration for you as you start your project.
 I totally realize everyone is at a different point in their financial situation, and not everyone has friends and family available and willing to put in some hours with you.
 You’ll have your own things that come in handy: and part of the fun is taking your strengths and playing to them.

 But there is one thing I hope you don’t overlook: and it’s one that everyone has within their grasp.
 It’s the power of a little sweat and a humble little budget to get you in a financial place to take the dreams you have in your head and make them a physical reality…and hopefully one where you can enjoy the view.

-Start your own budget for your next project with the award-winning You Need a Budget software.
+Now that you have sunroom ideas on a budget, you just need the budget!
+Start your own with the award-winning You Need a Budget software.
 You get 34 days free, no credit card required!